Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 A plugin can be installed individually through the command line on a leader using `pio`:

 ```
-pios install-plugin <PACKAGE NAME>
+pios install-plugin <PLUGIN NAME>
 ```

 To install a given plugin on the leader and all workers connected to the leader in a cluster, `pios install-plugin` can be used.

 ```
-pios install-plugin <PACKAGE NAME>
+pios install-plugin <PLUGIN NAME>
 ```

 ## Sharing your plugin with the community

-To give your plugin futher reach, we've provided an option to add it to the web interface.
+To give your plugin further reach, we've provided an option to add it to the web interface.
 You will need to edit the **plugins.json** file within our [Pioreactor repository, list-of-plugins](https://github.com/Pioreactor/list-of-plugins).

 There are two ways to do this: